afzafri/Grab-Twitter-Image-Links/README.md

 # Grab-Twitter-Image-Links
 Grab someone twitter images from his/her profile and display all the download links.
+An old project, created just for fun while I'm bored.
+May not be efficient or overkill since I use jQuery, because when I created this, I was too lazy to learn proper javascript.

 ## Created By :
 1. Afif Zafri